Kips Bay, Manhattan: Health

-The Bellevue Hospital Center and NYU Langone Medical Center are located in Kips Bay, as is the Manhattan campus of VA New York Harbor Healthcare System.
-In addition, In addition, Beth Israel Medical Center is located in Stuyvesant Town.
+The Bellevue Hospital Center and NYU Langone Health are located in Kips Bay, as is the Margaret Cochran Corbin campus of VA New York Harbor Healthcare System.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.

 Post offices and ZIP Codes

 Kips Bay is located in two primary ZIP Codes.
 The area south of 26th Street is located in 10010, while the area north of 26th Street is in 10016.
-The United States Postal Service operates three post offices in Kips Bay:
+The United States Postal Service operates two post offices in Kips Bay: